Can I be a volunteer firefighter for the Fire & Rescue Department?

 I will be moving to Shelby soon, how do I get service?

-If there are no roll-out and recycling containers at your home, please contact us at 704-484-6846 to request containers.
+If there is not a roll-out container at your home, please contact us at 704-484-6846 to request one.
 Customer Service will verify your account or begin a new account for you and process a work order for a container delivery.
 Upon receiving your container an information calendar regarding your collection instructions will be delivered within the next business day.

 Is there a charge for collection?